Psalm 103: Musical settings

+Hymns

 Psalm 103 is the basis of several hymns.
 A paraphrase of Psalm 103 in German is "Nun lob, mein Seel, den Herren", written by Johann Gramann in 1525, which was translated by Catherine Winkworth as "My Soul, now Praise thy Maker!" and published in 1863.
 English hymns include "Praise, my soul, the King of Heaven", written in the nineteenth century by Henry Francis Lyte, as well as "Sing to the Lord and praise him"; and “Like as a Father” by Florence Margaret Spencer Palmer.
+In 1991, "Lobe den Herrn, meine Seele" as written as a hymn with a refrain round of verses 2 and 1.

+Compositions

-In the 16th century, Claudin de Sermisy set the psalm.
-In the 17th century, Henry Dumont set this psalm for La Chapelle Royale au Louvre (1666).
+In the 16th century, Claudin de Sermisy set the Psalm 102.
+Heinrich Schütz set the hymn "Nun lob, mein Seel, den Herren", SWV 201, for the Becker Psalter, published first in 1628.
+Henry Dumont set the psalm in Latin for La Chapelle Royale au Louvre in 1666.

 In contemporary music, the song "Bless the Lord" in the musical Godspell is based on this psalm.
 "10,000 Reasons (Bless the Lord)" by Matt Redman and Jonas Myrin takes lyrics from this psalm, as does "The Lord is Gracious and Compassionate" by Vineyard Worship.